Claire-Potter/Disney-Star/README.md

 If an answer is incorrect, the background-colour of the chosen option will change to red through an animation.
 At the same time, the correct answer will be marked in green.

-The user is prevented from choosing more than one option per question.
+The user is prevented from choosing more than one option per question by making the options unclickable once an answer is selected.
+At this point, the next button (submit button) is enabled as the user can move on to the next question now that they have answered.

 The get results function is responsible for performing the above actions and calling the unclickable options function: